 - If you are not comfortable drilling into your walls and running cables through, call a professional carpenter or handyman to take care of the cabling.

 - You can also secure cables to the walls or baseboards using a staple gun.

 - Consider hiding cables under rugs, but tape them down so that no one accidentally trips.

-6 Alternatively, call home security specialists to set up a custom system.
 There are many home security companies that will install cameras, motion sensors, and automatic emergency calling for you, though they cost much more than a typical DIY installation.
 However, if you have a large house, are uncomfortable with wiring, or want extra features like motion-sensors and alarm systems, call a security firm near you.